SunnyYeahBoiii/EveryDayCode/Code của Sunny/README.md

     >   10 More On-Class Excersises : [Code](/Code%20c%E1%BB%A7a%20Sunny/OnClass/24.10Tin)
         | Type : Math , Divide And Conquer , Adhoc , Modular , Greedy , Sortings

+###  **- In Conclusion , Today , Sunny Solved 15 Excersises But 10 Of Them Are Easy So Just 5 Were Reconized As Solved.**